rhysd/Shiba/docs/usage.md

 ![dock startup](https://raw.githubusercontent.com/rhysd/ss/master/Shiba/dock.png)

 Then you can see an empty window.
+At first, let's make Shiba watch a markdown document.
+There are 3 ways to do that.

+1. You can see 'Drop file to window' message in the main window.
+Simply drop a file you want to preview.
+Note that you can always drop down a file to window even if Shiba already watches other file.
+2. Click the drop zone in main window.
+A file chooser appears and you can choose a file to preview with it.
-At first, find the 'directory' icon and push it.
+3. Please find the 'directory' icon and push it.
 A dialog will be shown and you can specify a directory or markdown file to make Shiba watch.

 ![directory icon](https://raw.githubusercontent.com/rhysd/ss/master/Shiba/menu-no-error.png)